niekvlessert/vgmplay-js-2/README.md

 # vgmplay-js-2
-VGMRips VGMPlay transpiled to Javascript, can be used as player and library
+VGMRips VGMPlay transpiled to Javascript, can be used as player, library or Chrome/Firefox Extension

-This is a newer version, based on vgmplay-js.
+This is a newer version, once based on vgmplay-js.

 Objectives:

-- Make it work on current Emscripten version and browser versions.
+General:
+- libvgm
+- Playback through Audioworklet

+For the player:

 - Minimize the amount of HTML code required to use it.
-- Make it usuable as a library as well as a player.
-- Playback through Audioworklet
+- Nice full screen experience on phone and desktop

+For the extension:

+- Plugin into any website and play back the media that is available there.

+For the library:

+- Make it easy to design your own webbased games and play vgm files in that.

 Works on current Brave and Chrome now (feb 2026).
 Compilation works with Emscripten 5.0.1

 Lately a lot of additions using vibe coding.

+The compiled binaries are included.
+However if you want to build yourself use this.
+Prepare_for_usage.sh is required to make the extension feature work.

 Buildin: make sure you have cmake and Emscripten installed.
 ```